textadventures/quest/docs/quest5_7.md

 You can now have single and double quotes in options when using the ShowMenu function.

 Restricted containers (limit to number of items or volume of item) used a delegate called "addscript".
 This has been changed to a script that takes parameters.
 The code of the script has not been changed, but the code that calls it has.
 This could affect anyone whose game overrides the existing "addscript" delegate.
-However, given that it is a delegate, I think it very unlikely anyone would do that (when was the last time someone asked about delegates on the forum).
+However, given that it is a delegate, I think it very unlikely anyone would do that (when was the last time someone asked about delegates on the forum?).
 This really is the point; by making it a script, it becomes far more accessible.
 The editor GUI has been modified to include the "addscript" for containers that are not restricted, so now anyone can put their own custom restrictions on what can go in an item.

 The attribute "hasbeenmoved" will get set to true whenever an object is moved (no matter how).
 One use of this would be to track what to save if anyone is considering a custom game saving system (say that allows games to be re-loaded after an update).

 The Ask/Tell tab now has a third section, allowing you to tell an NPC to do something.
 It works just like ask/tell (and uses the same code), but allows the player to do ASK NPC TO  DO STUFF, TELL NPC TO DO STUFF and NPC, DO STUFF.
 This will still require a lot of work by authors to work well, but at least the framework is there.
+There is an issue here that script dictionary widgets do not display properly when they scroll off the top of the screen, as they get drawn over the top of the outer window.
+This was also an issue in previous versions of Quest, but was not apparent because of the way script dictionary widgets were placed.

-There is not an option on the _Room Descriptions_ tab to clear the screen when the player enters a room.
-This will happen before running the script for leaving the old room, so any messages from that will still be seen (but messages about using the exit will not).
+There is now an option on the _Room Descriptions_ tab to clear the screen when the player enters a room.
+This will happen before running the script for leaving the old room, so any messages from that will still be seen, including messages about using the exit.

+The inventory pane will now not list items with scenery set to true.
+Note that when an item is picked up, the scenery attribute is automatically set to false, so this will only affect items that start in the player inventory or are moved there by a script.
+This now is consistent with the INVENTORY command, which already ignored scenery items.

 When adding a new verb, Quest will check if it will clash with an existing command (especially important for users of the web editor, as they cannot edit verb elements).
 It will now also object if you use "enter", as this will clash with the room script.
 It will also flag a clash if the conflicting verb is in a list (so for example "enquire;ask" will now be rejected).

-This (plus two new unit tests to support it) is the only change to the C# code.
+These last two (plus two new unit tests to support the latter) are the only change to the C# code.

 Testing